 One of its prime projects of HRDS INDIA is “Sadhgraha”, a Tribal housing project for three lakh houses all across India, particularly in seven major states, wherein they facilitate free boarding and lodging to tribal children for higher education and ensures the promotion of participatory character of the highly backward and deprived children by organizing them into better social collectives.
 The ongoing execution of the same exhibits the project’s headway in leading it to wider horizons.

 Majority of the Indian Tribes are deluged in poverty; Unemployment, Malnutrition, Infant mortality, Low literacy rate, etc. are some common factors among them.
 Here HRDS INDIA is introducing a new way of housing technology for the tribes in India.
-“SADHGRAHA” ,the Tribal Housing Project which aims to construct 3,00,000 houses for the homeless tribes across India at a cost of Rs.
-159,70,34,40,000.
+“SADHGRAHA” ,the Tribal Housing Project, which aims to construct One Million houses for the homeless tribes across India at a cost of Rs.
+500051,70,00,000.
 Cement Fibre Panels which is a new strategy used for constructing homes to maintain environmental sustainability.
 Fibre Cement Panels are mainly cement bonded particle boards and cement fibre.
-It is considered one of the major contributions to the society to reduce global warming, which may take only 12 days to complete a fully furnished house on a cost of 4lakhs 92 thousand for 370 Sqft with Traditional Indian Architectural design.
-HRDS INDIA believes that Shelter is the foundation of development, and through “SADHGRAHA” we can bring the Tribal groups into the main stream of the society, and this project will make a noticeable change in the lives of Tribes in India.
+It is considered one of the major contributions to the society to reduce global warming, which may take only 12 days to complete a fully furnished house at a cost of 4 lakhs 92 thousand for 370 Sqft with Traditional Indian Architectural design.
+HRDS INDIA believes that Shelter is the foundation of development, and through “SADHGRAHA” we can bring the Tribal groups into the mainstream of the society, and this project will make a noticeable change in the lives of Tribes in India.

 BUILDING HOUSES FOR THE HOMELESS AND SHELTERING NOT ONLY HUMANS BUT NESTING THE DREAMS AND HOPES….OF THE MILLIONS OF PEOPLE AROUND US.